NotSooShariff/password-manager/README.md

 ### 1. Introduction

 #### Overview
-Monolith is a password manager application and a complete user data leak prevention system developed for users who either want to self-host their password managers on their own infrastructures rather than giving the control over to a third party or for organizations or people who aren't as tech-savvy and want to take charge of their digital security and privacy.
+Monolith is a password manager application and a complete user data leak prevention system developed for users who either want to self-host their password managers on their infrastructures rather than giving the control over to a third party or for organizations or people who aren't as tech-savvy and want to take charge of their digital security and privacy.
 It allows users to securely store and manage their passwords.
 This documentation provides a guide on how to use the Monolith application.

 You can watch an in-depth explanation of this project here: